bnc19/qdenga_impact/README.md

 * *hosp_data.csv*: hospital VCD case data extracted from the published phase III clinical trial [1-5].
 * *vcd_data.csv*: symptomatic VCD case extracted from the published phase III clinical trial [1-5].
-* *n0_new.csv*: initial neutralising antibody titres induced by Qdenga vaccination, extracted from the published phase III clinical trial [1-5].
+* *n0_new.csv*: initial neutralising antibody titres induced by Qdenga vaccination, fitted from the published phase III clinical trial [1-5].
 * *seropositive_by_age_baseline.csv*: number of baseline seropositive individuals by age group, extracted from the published phase III clinical trial [1-5].

 ### Models

-* *final_model.csv*: Rstan models to fit a the Bayesian survival model to case data, assuming binomial and multinomial likelihoods.
-Flags in the data block turn on and off different parameters, used to test the 31 model variants presented in the main analysis.
+* *final_model.csv*: Rstan model to fit a the Bayesian survival model to case data, assuming binomial and multinomial likelihoods.
+Flags in the data block turn on and off different parameters, used to test the 31 model variants presented in the manuscript.

 ### R